rancher/k3os/README.md

 #### Custom partition layout

-By default k3OS expects two partitions to exist labeled K3OS_BOOT and K3OS_STATE.
-K3OS_BOOT should be a vfat formatted partition of at least 500mb of space.
+By default k3OS expects one partitions to exist labeled K3OS_STATE.
 K3OS_STATE is expected to be an ext4 formatted filesystem with at least 2GB of disk space.
-The installer will create these partitions and file system automatically, or you can create them manually if you have a need for an advanced file system layout.
+The installer will create this partitions and file system automatically, or you can create them manually if you have a need for an advanced file system layout.

 ### Bootstrapped Installation